 Sibanye Gold expands platinum holdings with US acquisition

-A South African gold mining company has completed a $2.2 billion acquisition of the only U.S. producer of platinum and palladium.
-Thursday's announcement comes a little more than a week after shareholders of both Sibanye Gold Limited and Littleton, Colorado-based Stillwater Mining Co.
+A South African gold mining company completed a $2.2 billion purchase of the only U.S. producer of platinum and palladium on Thursday, its third such acquisition in the past year as the company looks to expand its precious metals holdings.
+Sibanye Gold Limited's merger with Littleton, Colorado-based Stillwater Mining Co.

 |Title